 Furthermore, Snorri Sturluson played a pivotal role in Iceland’s civil war, which ultimately ended up with the free commonwealth bowing to the Norwegian king.

 At the end of the day, you will spend another night in Borgarnes, ready for your adventure on the Snæfellsnes Peninsula tomorrow.

 Starting on the eastern side of the peninsula’s southern shore, you will first come to the cliffs of Gerðuberg.
-This site boasts rare hexagonal columns formed in perfect alignment, to the extent that they appear to be chiselled by hand; this rare phenomenon only occurs under rare volcanic circumstances.
+This site boasts rare hexagonal columns formed in perfect alignment to the extent that they appear to be chiseled by hand; this rare phenomenon only occurs under rare volcanic circumstances.

 Next, you will come to the beach of Ytri-Tunga, which is one of the country’s most reliable places for seal-watching.
 Just offshore, you are more than likely to see a few relaxing on the rocks or frolicking in the surrounding waters.

 Continuing along the road, you’ll pass through the windswept abandoned village of Búðir, before coming to the dramatic mountainside cleft of Rauðfeldsgjá.
 After these sites, you will enter Snæfellsjökull National Park, which covers the tip of the peninsula.

 Though this park has a wealth of attractions, all sit in the shadow of its most prominent feature and namesake, the Snæfellsjökull subglacial volcano.
 Renowned for its twin peaks and its role in literature, such as Jules Verne’s novel ‘Journey to the Centre of the Earth’, this is one of the country’s most defining and spectacular phenomena.

 The road encircling Snæfellsnes winds all around this glacier, allowing you to witness it from many angles.